mjpernot/rmq-metadata/README.md

 # Integration Testing:
-  * Note:  This test will require the use of a running RabbitMQ instance and a Mongo database or replica set.
+  * Note:  This test will require the use of a running RabbitMQ instance.

 ### Installation: